 (2) A person who contravenes any condition, limitation or restriction to which a licence is subject commits an offence.

-[Section 21 amended by No. 55 of 2004 s.
+[Section 21 amended: No. 55 of 2004 s.
 294.]

 22. Issue of licences

 (1) After considering any objection to the grant or renewal of a licence lodged with the Commissioner, the Commissioner may, if he is satisfied that the applicant is a fit and proper person to hold a licence and that no other circumstances make it undesirable, grant a licence under this Act or renew any licence so granted either unconditionally or subject to conditions, limitations or restrictions.